 In Benton v.
 Maryland, the U. S. Supreme Court ruled that the Fifth Amendment's Double Jeopardy Clause is applicable to both state and federal proceedings.
 Prior to this ruling, an individual accused of violating state law could rely only on that particular state's protection against double jeopardy.
 Some states offered greater protection against double jeopardy than did others, and frequently the level of protection offered was less than that offered under the federal Constitution.
 The Supreme Court said this was impermissible.

 Relying on the doctrine of incorporation described above, the Court held that the right against double jeopardy is so important that each state must afford criminal defendants at least the same amount of protection from multiple prosecutions and punishments that is afforded by the federal government under the Fifth Amendment.
-Consequently, state courts cannot provide their residents with less protection against double jeopardy than is offered by federal courts, though variations in the level of protection offered can still arise when states offer their residents more protection under their state constitutional provisions than is provided under the federal Constitution.
+Consequently, state courts can't provide their residents with less protection against double jeopardy than is offered by federal courts.
+However, variations in the level of protection offered can still arise when states offer their residents more protection under their state constitutional provisions than is provided under federal law.

 The Supreme Court has also ruled that the right against double jeopardy precludes only subsequent criminal proceedings.
-It does not preclude subsequent civil proceedings or administrative proceedings (e.g., a license revocation hearing) against a person who has already been prosecuted for the same act or omission, even if that person is fined in the later civil or administrative proceeding.
-Nor is prosecution barred by double jeopardy if it is preceded by a final civil or administrative determination on the same issue.
+It doesn't preclude subsequent civil proceedings or administrative proceedings (e.g., a license revocation hearing) against a person who has already been prosecuted for the same act or omission, even if that person is fined in the later civil or administrative proceeding.
+Nor is prosecution barred by double jeopardy if it's preceded by a final civil or administrative determination on the same issue.

-Are You Protected by Double Jeopardy Laws?
+Do You Have Double Jeopardy Protection?
 An Attorney Can Help

 Double jeopardy is a fundamental constitutional right and, while it may not protect against a subsequent civil case, it could keep you out of jail.
 However, there are very limited circumstances when it applies.
 To find out whether you can add this to your defenses, reach out to a local criminal defense attorney.